Benefits of Local Banks vs. Big Banks

 Community banks and local credit unions are an excellent option for most banking needs.
 Just because they’re small doesn’t mean they can’t meet your needs.
 Some institutions limit their offerings, others outsource services, and some provide everything you need in-house.

-Local knowledge: Because they’re engaged in local matters, local banks may be easier to work with.
+Because they’re engaged in local matters, local banks may make transactions easier.
 That’s particularly true if you need to borrow money.
 For example, megabanks might be unwilling to fund your local business, investment property, or agriculture loan, but local banks are accustomed to evaluating loans in your area.